students talk through a problem in a team

 Sharing and passing on the message is critical in our everyday interactions with digital media.
 Who shared this with you?
 Was this suggested to you because of something else you clicked on?
 Who will you share it with?
 (THINK BEFORE YOU CLICK!)

-Choosing what we like and don’t like has taken on a meaning of it’s own in our online lives.
-We need an awareness of where information has come to us from and who might have curated it for us to read or discover.
+Choosing what we like has taken on new meaning in our online lives.
+We need an awareness of where information has come from and who might have curated it for us to read or discover.
 How is this article/video/picture/video/meme stored and collected?

 Questions to ask about media: